 For many students, summer break means staying up late with their friends knowing they can sleep in the next day because there’s no school.
 But come August when it’s time to go back to school many students are in for a rude awakening – literally!
 Most adults remember their moms lecturing them on the importance of a good night’s rest with many doubting the validity of her claims.
 But today’s research proves that mom was right all along and perhaps a good night’s sleep earns students better grades.

 According to the National College Health Association’s National College Health Assessment, students need between 8 and 9 hours of sleep every night but are only getting 6 to7 hours of sleep each night.
 And a 2007 study found that college students who often pulled all-nighters to study had lower GPAs compared to those who made time for sleep.

-In fact, when studies using MR spectroscopy compared healthy children to those with long-standing obstructive sleep apnea, there were specific patterns of brain injury in children suffering with sleep apnea that weren’t present in the brains of the healthy children.
+In fact, when studies using MR spectroscopy compared healthy children to those with long-standing obstructive sleep apnea, there were specific patterns of brain injury in children suffering from sleep apnea that wasn’t present in the brains of healthy children.
 Fortunately, kids who have been treated for obstructive sleep apnea experience improvement in school performance.

 Thanks to dear old mom, many college students and adults have formed bedtime routines without knowing it.
 But for others, this bedtime routine doesn’t come so naturally.
 Here are some tips for creating a bedtime ritual to get a better night’s sleep and better grades.